 - To back up the company file, you can press “Ok”.

 - Once done, review your general journal entries and opt for “Ok”.

 Reviewing your general journal entries is suggested mainly for ensuring that the information existing in them is correct.
 Also, with this step, you can make certain that the correct entries are being imported on QBDT on your Mac.

-Can I Import Journal Entries from Excel to QuickBooks Online?
+How to Import Journal Entries into QuickBooks Online?

-The rest of the procedure explaining how to import journal entries from Excel to QuickBooks Online is given below:
+The rest of the procedure explaining how to import journal entries into QuickBooks Online from Excel is given below: